San Francisco, California

 Bill English is an industry leader, author, and educator specializing in SharePoint Products and Technologies.
 As Chief Executive Officer of EBA Companies (Mindsharp and The Best Practices Conference), Bill draws on his experience in business management to teach and consult about integrating SharePoint functionalities to business processes and information organization needs.
 Microsoft has acknowledged Bill’s professional contributions to the SharePoint community by awarding him the Most Valuable Professional (MVP) award for eleven consecutive years.
 Since 2000, Bill has authored 14 books on Exchange and SharePoint products, including the Administrator’s Companion for SharePoint Server 2010 by Microsoft Press.
 Bill lives in Minnesota with his wife and two children, where summer is the six best days of the year!

 SharePoint AMS provides SharePoint based e-commerce, membership management and forms solutions.
 Our products add secure B2B and B2C transaction and order management processes to SharePoint.
 Used worldwide to organize and process online transactions and to simplify membership management, forms and eProcure processes.

 Richmond SharePoint User Group

 We invite you to join the Richmond SharePoint User Group.
-For more information, please contact Adam Preston, President, at email@example.com.
+For more information, please contact us at firstname.lastname@example.org.